Learn to Kite,

 Primary IKO Center

-Official IKO certified kite school in Kalpitiya.
+Official IKO certified kite center in Kalpitiya.
 You leave with a recognised international certification.

 TripAdvisor Recommended